We train you like the life you save will be ours!

 ► What is 'Compression Only CPR'?

 - Just as it sounds, it is doing chest compressions without putting in any breaths.
-It is an option for those who have no formal training in opening an airway and putting in breaths or they don't feel safe putting in breaths because of blood, vomit, sores, etc. Conventional CPR (30 Compressions & 2 Breaths) is still the best option but 'Compression Only' is better than doing nothing.
+It is an option for those who have no formal training in opening an airway and putting in breaths, they aren't equipped to put in breaths or they don't feel safe putting in breaths because of blood, vomit, sores, etc. Conventional CPR (30 Compressions & 2 Breaths) is still the best option but 'Compression Only' is better than doing nothing.
 Compression Only CPR is not recommended for anyone under age 8 or who is believed to have collapsed because of a lack of oxygen.

 ► If someone is certified in First Aid, are they legally obligated to help?